motech/modules/docs/source/commcare.rst

 Special Case - Accessing Atributtes
 """""""""""""""""""""""""""""""""""

+The attributes are a special case, because the trigger fields for attributes are not generated on the Tasks UI.
-It is also possible to acess values of the form atttributes.
+Nevertheless, it is still possible to access values of the attributes.
+For this purpose we use the custom syntax to retrieve attributes values.

 .. code-block:: xml